emazurek/wanderer.github.io/_posts/2014-06-14-creating-and-verifying-transaction-with-node.markdown

 In this article I'll be covering ethereum transaction creation and verifying transactions.
 First of all; whats the rational for creating transaction with with javascript?
 Well I, as always just want to explore and play around with ethereum.
 But I imagine this would be usefull in testing compilers and even more usefull, create contracts programmatically.
 So lets get started! :D

-First of all I recently pulled out all the core function of [node-ethereum](https://github.com/josephyzhou/node-ethereum), and some code from [ethereumjs-lib](https://github.com/ethereum/ethereumjs-lib) to create <s>Frankenstein</s> [ethereum-node-lib](https://github.com/wanderer/ethereum-node-lib) which we will be using in this post.
+First of all we will be using [ethereumjs-lib](https://github.com/ethereum/ethereumjs-lib) in this post.
+You can install it from npm `npm install ethereumjs-lib` or directly from git `npm install git+https://github.com/ethereum/ethereumjs-lib`

 ## Creating a transaction
-I haven't put this on npm yet as things are still to much in flux so you will have to install it directly from git `npm install git+https://github.com/wanderer/ethereum-node-lib`

 After that let create a new file and put the following in it.
-For the those how are cut and paste handicap here is the [full example](https://github.com/wanderer/ethereum-node-lib/blob/master/examples/transactions.js).
+For the those how are cut and paste handicap here is the [full example](https://github.com/ethereum/ethereumjs-lib/blob/master/examples/transactions.js).

 {% highlight javascript %}
 var Ethereum = require("ethereum-lib");